AQA and coronavirus disease (COVID-19)

 The Australian Government has posted a fact sheet on social distancing.
 It explains why, when and how you should put some distance between you and other people, to reduce the risk of virus transmission.

-You can also download posters that explain with illustrated steps how you can Reduce your risk of infection with coronavirus, how to Wash your hands properly, and how to Cover your coughs and sneezes to avoid spreading infection.
+You can also download posters that explain how you can Reduce your risk of infection with coronavirus, Wash your hands properly, and Cover your coughs and sneezes to avoid spreading infection.
 (Some of these links may download a PDF of the poster to the downloads folder on your computer, rather than opening a new page on your web browser.)

 AQA encourages discussion among clients, support workers and office staff